POL - 60.00.3 Policy Statement on Intercollegiate Athletics

 8. Relation with Non-Athletic Department Personnel

-8.2 No guest benefits may be extended by the Department of Intercollegiate Athletics on a recurring basis to members of the NCCU faculty or academic staff, with the exception of Athletics Council members, who may receive two complimentary season tickets to athletic events.
+8.3 No guest benefits may be extended by the Department of Athletics on a recurring basis to members of the NCCU faculty, staff, and volunteers except for Athletics Council members who may receive complimentary tickets to attend athletic events.

 9. A Firm Commitment

-9.1 North Carolina Central University is committed to a competitive, broad-based intercollegiate athletics program for men and women in both revenue and non- revenue-producing sports.
+9.1 NCCU is committed to a competitive, broad-based intercollegiate athletics program for men and women in both revenue and non-revenue-producing sports.

-9.2 It is the mission of the Department of Intercollegiate Athletics to operate an athletics program that is open, respectful of University purposes, committed to the development of athletes intellectually, morally, and physically, and is consistent with policies and regulations of the University, the Mid-Eastern Athletic Conference, and the NCAA.
+9.2 It is the mission of the Department of Athletics to operate an athletics program that is open, respectful of University purposes, committed to the development of athletes intellectually, morally, and physically; and is consistent with the policies and regulations of the University, its athletic conference, and the NCAA.